 Developing the right marketing strategies over time requires a blend of discipline and flexibility.
 Firms must stick to a strategy but also constantly improve it.
 In today's fast-changing marketing world, identifying the best long-term strategies is crucial.
 At the core of any successful marketing strategy is the development of an enduring value proposition that addresses a real customer need.
-One company that has developed distinct offerings designed to address unmet customer needs is InMobi.
-This chapter begins by examining some of the strategic marketing implications involved in creating customer value.
-We'll look at several perspectives on planning and describe how to draw up a formal marketing plan.
+One company that has developed a distinct offering designed to address an unmet customer need is Slack.